PierreSp/Data-Security-LMU-2018/README.md

 ### How to run

 1. Run the API (Assumes a linux system)
-  1. Install requirements.txt on a virtual env
+  1. Install requirements.txt on a virtual env (make sure geckodriver version 17 is installed)
   2. Run python api.py (for development and testing only, for productive systems use gunicorn with nginx proxy)
 2. Use the plugin
  1. Run chrome://extensions in chrome browser
  2. Drag the plugin folder in the chrome browser

+ This plugin is also using the Canvas Defender Plugin (https://github.com/jomo/canvas-defender-firefox) for the detection of the fingerprinting.